noec764/erpnext/docs/dooks/setting-up/stock-reconciliation-for-non-serialized-item.md

 <img class="screenshot" alt="Stock Reconciliation" src="./assets/stock-reco-data.png">

 The csv format is case-sensitive.
 Do not edit the headers which are preset in the template.
-In the Item Code and Warehouse column, enter exact Item Code and Warehouse as created in your Dooks account.
+In the Item Code and Warehouse column, enter exact Item Code and Warehouse as created in your Dokie account.
 For quatity, enter stock level you wish to set for that item, in a specific warehouse.

 #### Step 3: Upload file and Enter Values in Stock Reconciliation Form